sofiagiappichini/FCCAnalyses/examples/FCCee/bsm/LLPs/DisplacedHNL/README.md

 ### Access LHE files

+`cpy_lhe.py` copies the .lhe files form the Madgraph directories into a different directory changing the name of each to to reflect the coupling and mass values.

 `get_decay_length_lhe.py` accesses .lhe files to retrieve information about each event and compute the decay length.
 This one is also evaluated from the computed width of the particle.

 `get_weight_lhe.py` and `get_weight_banner.py` extract the cross section values from the .lhe files.
 The first one writes them in the format used in `analysis_final.py`(remember to change the square brackets to curly afterward).
 The second needs to be called inside the directory where the runs are stored and it's just for preliminary checking all the values at a glance.